Next Aging Well Book Discussion to be scheduled

 Why: As a psychologist who specializes in working with older adults, I often get asked about recommendations for books about aging.
 My hope with this group is that we can use what we learn in these books to inspire ourselves to age as well as possible.
 This group is also a way to connect with others in a friendly, supportive environment.

 I’m Dr. Meghan Marty, Licensed Psychologist and Founder of Rose City Geropsychology, LLC.
-I have over 15 years of professional experience in the field of mental health and aging.
+I have nearly 20 years of professional experience in the field of mental health and aging.
 I love facilitating groups and have led or co-led several groups for older adults, family caregivers, and people grieving the loss of a loved one.

 Frequently Asked Questions (FAQ)

 Nope!
 Participants are usually in their early-60s to late-70s, but we’ve had people as young as their mid-20s and as old as their early-80s take part in the discussions.